GrannyProgramming/AzureMLOpsInProduction/README.md

 1. **Go to the Repository**: 🔎 Navigate to the main page of the repository on GitHub.

-1.1 **Star the Repository**: ⭐ Click on the "Star" button for easier reference in the future to this repo, this will navigate you to the top of this page where you can star/favourite this repositry
+2. **Optionally - Star the Repository**: ⭐ Click on the "Star" button for easier reference in the future to this repo, this will navigate you to the top of this page where you can star/favourite this repositry

 [![stars - ds-aml-mlops](https://img.shields.io/github/stars/grannyprogramming/ds-aml-mlops?style=social)](https://github.com/grannyprogramming/ds-aml-mlops)

-2. **Fork the Repository**: 🍴 Click on the "Star" button for easier reference in the future to this repo (top right) and then "Fork" button at the top-right of the page.
+3. **Fork the Repository**: 🍴 Click on the "Star" button for easier reference in the future to this repo (top right) and then "Fork" button at the top-right of the page.
 This will create a copy of the repository under your GitHub account.

 [![forks - ds-aml-mlops](https://img.shields.io/github/forks/grannyprogramming/ds-aml-mlops?style=social)](https://github.com/grannyprogramming/ds-aml-mlops/fork)

-3. **Clone the Repository**: 💻 Now, you need a local copy of the repository on your computer.
+4. **Clone the Repository**: 💻 Now, you need a local copy of the repository on your computer.
 Open your terminal (or PowerShell), navigate to the directory where you want to clone the repository, and run the following command:

     ```bash
     git clone https://github.com/YOUR_USERNAME/REPO_NAME.git